 Drunk Driving Statistics

 A 2014 NHTSA study reveals that men are three times as likely to cause a fatal alcohol-related crash as women.
 Drunkdrivingstats.org attributes 80% of the nation’s DUI incidents to men in 2010, with 21- to 34-year-olds as the highest risk group.

-Mothers Against Drunk Driving (MADD) further reports that in 2010, alcohol-related crash deaths accounted for 40 percent of Thanksgiving fatalities, 52 percent of Christmas fatalities, and 57 percent of New Year’s fatalities.
+Mothers Against Drunk Driving (MADD) further reports that drunk driving deaths account for around a third of all traffic fatalities, and this increases to nearly 50% on December 24th and December 31st.
 The advocacy group also states that while car crashes are the leading cause of death among teens, a quarter of these incidents involve a drunk driver.

 How to Prevent Drunk Driving